 As part of Denbury's formal HSE Policy, we are committed to conducting business in a manner that respects the health, safety and security of the communities in which we operate.
-Our management team is directly responsible for community relations.
+Our management team is responsible for community relations.
 We also address human rights considerations throughout the process, including during due diligence and risk identification, mitigation and management.
-When we enter a new area of operations, we take steps to get familiar and consult with the local communities and community officials.
+When we enter a new area of operations, we consult with the local communities and community officials.
 For example, in some instances, we conduct open houses for the public before we begin a new project to proactively identify, mitigate and manage certain risks that can impact our activities or the communities in which we operate.
 Where our operations are ongoing, we conduct periodic reviews that take into account new and emerging risks and develop recommended mitigating actions.
 We are committed to community outreach and value the interests and opinions of the people in our communities.
-In some of our communities, we also participate in local job training programs hosted by community colleges.
 We also recognize and support the impact of local resources for our business needs.
 We seek to identify opportunities in our supply chain to provide lasting economic benefit through local job creation.